 ROBIN MILLER, Social Emotional Learning and Special Services Coordinator

 Robin has more than 20 years of experience in supporting the needs of learners of all ages in the areas of social skills development and speech therapy.
-She received her BS in Speech and Hearing Sciences at the University of Washington and her Master of Arts in Speech and Hearing Sciences at Washington State University.
+She received her Bachelor of Science in Speech and Hearing Sciences at the University of Washington and her Master of Arts in Speech and Hearing Sciences at Washington State University.
 (She still roots for the Huskies!)
 Robin has experience in medical, clinical and school settings and has received special training in applied behavior analysis.

 In her role at The Island School, Robin gives proactive support by providing teachers with instructional strategies to meet the needs of varied learners, implementing a school-wide social emotional curriculum, offering small group support to students in order to further develop social skills and providing parent education to families.
 Robin likes to garden and is a DIY-er with lots of tools.
 She has two dogs, two cats and a fish named Larry.
 She hates canned fruit, loves chocolate chip cookies and is the parent of two Island School graduates.

-JESSIE DAMERON, Spanish Teacher, Teaching Assistant
+JESSIE DAMERON, Spanish Teacher and Teaching Assistant

 During high school, Jessie served as a community volunteer in Ometepe in spring of 1995 and then engaged in a Spanish Cultural Independent Study in Oaxaca and the Southern Coast of Mexico.
 She continued her Spanish independent studies in Baja and the Western Coast and NW Mexico in college and then completed a Spanish intensive study with Instituto Allende in Guanajuato, Mexico.
 Her daughters Maia and Lily are graduates of The Island School.
 Jessie enjoys spending time with Geoff and her girls, outdoors or at home, as well as with family and friends.